A 90 km bike ride taking in some of the best scenery of the Wye and Usk Valleys.

-A 90 km (56 mile) bike ride taking in some of the best scenery of the Wye and Usk Valleys with pretty hefty climb on the way from the one valley to the other.
-A fine challenge for a spring day.
+A 90 km (56-mile) bike ride taking in some of the best scenery of the Wye and Usk Valleys with a pretty hefty climb on the way from one valley to the other.
+A fine challenge for a spring day!

 Coast through the gates and down the drive safe in the knowledge that you have more than earned your scone, cakes and sandwiches for tea on the terrace.

-Gliffaes Hotel has plenty of secure bike storage as well as having a tandem for guest use and two electric bikes which can be hired.
-We can help with plenty of route suggestions of various lengths, both on and off road.
+Gliffaes Hotel has plenty of secure bike storage as well as a tandem for guest use and two electric bikes which can be hired.
+We can help with plenty of route suggestions of various lengths, both on and off-road.
 We can also arrange for hire bikes to be here when you arrive.

 Online booking is available and reception will be staffed from 9am to midday from Monday to Saturday, so please do call us.